-The mission of the ACRTA is to provide safe, reliable, and efficient transportation services to ensure that everyone may have access to work, health care and quality of life opportunities.
-Section 4 of this report works to provide an overview of the goals and objectives of the ACRTA for the next three years.
+The mission of the ACRTA is to provide safe, reliable, and efficient transportation services to ensure that everyone may have access to work, health care and quality-of-life opportunities.
+Section 4 of this report works to provide an overview of the principal components of the TDP including: a Management Plan complete with goals, objectives and measures as well as a status update regarding the same; a Financial Management Plan with current and Proposed Annual Budgets; and a Capital Improvement Program.
+Such components reflect the goals and respective programming of the ACRTA for the FY 2023-2027 time period.